Security Settings

 - Always add your VPN exit IPs to the Geo-Block exempt list before enabling enforcement

-- Review the Firewall Rules tab periodically to understand what is being blocked and why
+- Review the Firewall Rules tab periodically to understand what is being blocked and why; use the Manage Labels panel to keep your own rules organized

 - Use the IP test tool on the Geo-Block tab to verify your configuration before applying rules